ElTs97/ElTs97/README.md

 Cleaning Data in Python<br>
 Intermediate Python for Developers<br>
 Intermediate Importing Data in Python<br>
-Hierarchical and Recursive Queries in SQL Server
+Hierarchical and Recursive Queries in SQL Server<br>
+Cleaning Data in Python<br>
+Writing efficient code in Python<br>
+Streamlined Data Ingestion with pandas

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->